-- The EFTA States must increase their efforts to ensure timely compliance with EFTA Court judgments. - o For those cases where the EFTA States still have to comply with an EFTA Court judgment, meaning the case remains unresolved at the cut-off date of the Scoreboard of 30 November 2020, the average time that had lapsed since the court judgment was 37.2 months.
+- The Authority has seen an increase in the total number of infringement cases at 165 (up from 121 since the December 2019 Scoreboard).
+114 of these cases, and making up 69% of all infringement cases, concern the late transposition of directives or regulations, while 51 cases, concern the incorrect implementation and application of EEA law. - The EFTA States must increase their efforts to ensure timely compliance with EFTA Court judgments. - For those cases where the EFTA States still have to comply with an EFTA Court judgment, meaning the case remains unresolved at the cut-off date of the Scoreboard of 30 November 2020, the average time that had lapsed since the court judgment was 37.2 months.